What is Water Flow?

 As we demonstrate with our Water Pressure Calculator, water flow is measured with a water flow meter but can be calculated in a simpler way if you do not have one.
 Put simply, it measures the litres per minute of water coming out of your tap.
 In other words, if you ran a tap (at full flow) for a minute, how many litres would come out?
 As we said in that article, ‘normal’ water pressure in UK homes is usually in the 10-15 litres per minute.
 When we use a water flow meter (more on that later), we are not measuring water pressure, that is different as we will explain below in more detail.

-It can be important to understand water flow in a property, especially when you have a water leak as it can give an indication of how much water may be leaking into your property and how much it will cost for the water if you are on a meter.
+It can be important to understand how to measure water pressure and flow rate and understand water flow in and around a property, especially when you have a water leak as it can give an indication of how much water may be leaking into your property and how much it will cost for the water if you are on a meter.
 We explore that further in our Water Leak Calculator which is a very useful tool.

 The greater amount of water that has leaked, the greater potential water damage.